 How does the camper perform in cold and wet weather?

 Our campers perform very well in cold and wet conditions.
 The rigid, composite panels we use for the folding walls are made out of fiberglass and plastic.
 These are by nature waterproof.
 The core of these panels has a closed-cell foam that has high insulative properties.
 The tough, plastic hinges we use are also waterproof, with the strength of 100 lbs per inch.
 The base of the camper is constructed using aluminum tubing wrapped in aluminum skin, creating a strong lower frame capable of supporting the wall system.
-We insulate these walls with closed cell foam as well and finish off the interior with a hard plastic that can be overlaid with a wood finish at your request.
+We insulate these walls with closed cell foam as well and finish off the interior with hard plastic paneling (white).
 The seals and gaskets we use at all points of contact are waterproof.
 In short, the insulated walls keep warm air in while the waterproof exterior keeps wetness out.

 A big part of maintaining your camper’s features is proper care.
 If you are not planning on using your camper or won’t be popping it open regularly, we highly recommend storing it in a dry or covered area such as a garage or carport.
 If you do leave it exposed to the elements for long periods without active use, be sure to pop it up from time to time.
 Airing out your camper and checking for any points of concern is especially important after long periods of persistent wet weather.